-Senator Sydney K. Kamlager represents the 30th Senate District, ranging from Century City to South Los Angeles and takes in Culver City, Cheviot Hills, Crenshaw District, University of Sourthern California, downtown L.A., and a portion of Inglewood.
+Senator Sydney K. Kamlager represents the 30th Senate District, ranging from Century City to South Los Angeles and takes in Culver City, Cheviot Hills, Crenshaw District, University of Southern California, downtown Los Angeles, and a portion of Inglewood.

 Senator Kamlager currently serves on the Appropriations, Budget and Fiscal Review, Governmental Organization, Human Services, Public Safety, and Rules Senate committees.
-She is Vice Chair of the California Legislative Black Caucus and chair of the Los Angeles County Delegation, and has previously served as chair of the Assembly Select Committee on Incarcerated Women.
+She is the Chair of the Budget Subcommittee #4 on State Administration and General Government and Vice Chair of the California Legislative Black Caucus.
+She also serves as Chair of the Los Angeles County Delegation and has sat on the Planned Parenthood Los Angeles Board of Directors since 2018.
+During her time in the Assembly, Kamlager was appointed to the Committee on Revision of the Penal Code and chaired the Select Committee on Incarcerated Women.

-Prior to being elected to the California State Assembly in 2018, Kamlager served as District Director for California State Senator Holly J. Mitchell while also serving as President of the Los Angeles Community College District (LACCD).
+Prior to her election to the California State Assembly in 2018, Kamlager served as District Director for then-California State Senator Holly J. Mitchell.
+Kamlager is a past president of the Los Angeles Community College District (LACCD) as well as a former appointed member to the Los Angeles County Commission on Children and Families.
 She is a member of Zeta Phi Beta Sorority and earned a B.A. in political Science from USC and a M.A. in Arts Management and Public Policy from Carnegie Mellon University.

-Senator Kamlager lives in View Park with her husband, Austin Dove, her two step-children, and their dog Kush and cat Kisi Whitepaws.
+Senator Kamlager lives in View Park with her husband, Austin Dove, her two stepchildren, their rescue pets, and a compost bin.